 What is Hashimotos?

-More than ten percent of the people who have this Disease are men, which is just as common as breast cancer in the United States.
+More than ten percent of people with this disease are men, which is just as common as breast cancer in the United States.

 The thyroid gland produces hormones that regulate the body’s metabolism, which controls how fast your body uses energy, makes proteins, and controls heart rate.